Arquivotheca/PDOS/readme.txt

 2. PDOS/386 (aka PDOS32) - designed to be a 32-bit version of MSDOS,
 so API is similar to PDOS/86, except most values take a 32-bit integer that would otherwise normally be 16-bit.
+This interface is not meant to be directly used, and is subject to change.
+You should be using the Win32 API instead.

-It may one day support the Win32 console-mode API and Win32 executable format, but current intention is to just be a viable development environment, using the existing a.out format.
-Also intended to support Posix interface.
+3. PD-Windows - similiar to how Windows 95 was built on top of MSDOS, PD-Windows is designed to support Win32 applications, but built on top of 32-bit PDOS/386 instead of 16-bit MSDOS.